DIVERSITY, EQUITY & INCLUSION

 2) Build relationships within the community and promote wellness

 3) Create a scholarly approach to social emergency medicine as a core of our curriculum

 At-Risk Intervention Mentoring (AIM)

-Founded in 2010 by Dr. Katie Bakes, AIM provides bedside interventions for youth and young adults (ages 14-27) presenting to the Denver Health Emergency Department after a violent injury (shooting, stabbing, assault).
+Founded in 2010, AIM provides bedside interventions for youth and young adults (ages 14-27) presenting to the Denver Health Emergency Department after a violent injury (shooting, stabbing, assault).
 Clients are connected with needed medical, mental health and substance abuse services, support for school success, and job training and retention through focused mentoring and case management by highly-trained culturally-competent AIM outreach workers who have similar lived experiences.
 AIM is funded by city contributions, grand funding through the Office of Victims of Crime, and philanthropic donations.
 In 2019, Aim provided bedside interventions to 496 patients in Denver Health’s Emergency Department, along with many different community outreach events including trauma-informed care trainings and healing circles.
 The city of Aurora recently approved funding for an AIM expansion to the University of Colorado hospital.

 Health Interest Program